 The Preview window for a processed job does not open Fiery Impose, Fiery Compose, or Fiery JobMaster.
-You can open Fiery ImageViewer if the Fiery Graphic Arts Package, Premium Edition, or the Fiery Productivity Package is supported on the Fiery server.
+You can open Fiery ImageViewer if the Fiery Graphic Arts Pro Package, Fiery ColorRight Package, Fiery Graphic Arts Package, Premium Edition, or Fiery Productivity Package is supported on the Fiery server.